TEASEL (Dipsacus fullonum)

 The first Teasel to grace our garden shared a terracotta pot with a Vipers Bugloss.
 Both are excellent bee plants, but we had not anticipated the size each would reach in their second years.

 The Teasel, seen here on the left in their first year, dominated the Vipers Bugloss & was declared the winner of the battle for the pot.
-Echium vulgare had to be removed & planted out in a less sunny place in the garden.
+Echium vulgare had to be removed & planted out elsewhere.

-Its thick tap root must have been frustrated living in a container.
-Sue from Archway assured us we would always have teasels now… She had a front garden full of them… But she did not have our wildlife pecking up all Teasel seeds.
+The Teasel’s thick tap root must have been frustrated living in a container.
+Sue from Archway assured us we would always have teasels now… She has a front garden full of them… But she does not have our wildlife pecking up all the Teasel seeds.

 Other names: Adam’s Flannel, Card Teasel, Church Broom, Cut-leaved Teasel, Draper’s Teasel, Gypsy-combs, Hair-Brush, Indian Teasel, Johnny-prick-the-finger, Lady’s Brush and Comb, Lady’s Brushes, Little Brushes, Prickly Back, Teazel, Teazle, Venus’ Basin, Venus’ Cup, Wild Teasel.
 France: Bonnetier, Cabaret des oiseaux, Cardaire sauvage, Cardere des bois, Cardere sylvestre, Chardon des fores, Sauvage.
 Germany: Kardendistel, Kardvadd, Kratzkopf, Walde Karde, Weberdistel.
 Spain: Bano de Venus Card, Cardencha Cardo, Carda de Cardadores, Cardoncha, Dipsaco Peines, Raspasayo, Vara de Pastor.